aniellod/stegano/README.md

-# Stegano Extension for Automatic1111 and Forge
+# Steganographic Extension for Automatic1111 and Forge

 ## Overview